psychopy/psychopy/docs/source/developers/plugins.rst

 contributed to the main project.
 Reasons for this may include:

-* **Niche use**, not many people use the feature and will add bloat to PsychoPy and increase workload when testing and packaging.
+* **Niche use**, not many people use the feature and will add bloat to PsychoPy which increases workload when testing and packaging.
-* Uses a **GPL incompatible license** or **contains proprietary** code.
+* Uses a **GPL incompatible license or contains proprietary** code.
+This allows users to distribute code with any licence they chose and permits compliance to non-disclosure agreements for companies.
 * **Requires special or uncommon configurations** to use (software or hardware).
   This includes features which are limited to specific operating systems, or requires hardware which the PsychoPy dev team does not have regular access to.
 * **Under heavy development** where PsychoPy's release cycle is inadequate to keep up with changes and bug fixes.
 Furthermore, the code may not be mature enough for inclusion with core PsychoPy.
+Plugins provide an excellent way of field testing features before contributing it to the main project.
 * **Contains changes that can possibly break PsychoPy** which can accidentally affect existing experiments.
-Using a plugin can allow you to test your code with a broad user base without this risk. if something breaks, users can simply disable the plugin.
+If something breaks, users can simply disable the plugin.
 * **Cannot be maintained long-term** by the PsychoPy developers.

-Plugins also make it easier to develop and test features you are considering to contribute to core PsychoPy, since you do not need to work within a clone of PsychoPy's source tree.
+* **Patches or hotfixes** to customize or fix bugs in the installed version of PsychoPy without needing to edit the code directly, or wait for PsychoPy core developers to apply the changes.
+Patches can easily be applied across entire sites using the standard Python packaging system.

 Caveats
 -------